Dstewart99/IAM--Portfolio/week2/README.md

 ### Day 9 – Entra Roles with Role-Assignable Groups

-Day 9 focuses on assigning Microsoft Entra admin roles through a role-assignable group instead of directly to a user, so access is easier to manage and audit.
+Focuses on assigning Microsoft Entra admin roles through a role-assignable group instead of directly to a user, so access is easier to manage and audit.

 **Goal:** Use a security group to grant the User Administrator role to members, then verify that membership controls who has that admin access.